 If all of the lemon juice hasn't been absorbed yet, flip the tofu cubes again.
 Then bake an additional 5 minutes, until all of the liquid is gone.

 To make bowls

-In serving bowls, include a scoop of brown rice or barley, 2 slices of tofu, a handful of kale chips, a scoop of grated carrot, and a few slices of avocado.
-Top with tahini dressing and any of the optional toppings you prefer.
+In serving bowls, include a scoop of brown rice, cubed tofu, a handful of kale chips, a scoop of grated carrot, and a few slices of avocado.
+Add some (optional) snow pea shoots or sprouts, if using.
+Top with vegan tahini dressing.

-* For this recipe, I use the large vacuum-packed tofu from Wildwood or Trader Joe’s that doesn’t need to be pressed.
-But you could certainly use a water-packaged extra firm tofu instead, press it first, cut it into six slices instead of 10, bake it in a smaller dish, and adjust the amount of liquid accordingly.
+For this recipe, I use vacuum-packed tofu from Wildwood or Trader Joe’s that doesn’t need to be pressed.
+But you could certainly use a water-packaged extra firm tofu instead.
+You'll just need to press it first.
 Here's more information on how to press tofu.

 To keep this dish gluten free, be sure to use gluten free tamari soy sauce.

 The kale chips can be made in the air fryer or oven.
 However, since the kale chips cook at a different temperature than the tofu, I recommend making them in the air fryer.
 If you don't have an air fryer, sauteed kale is also a good alternative.

 Calories: 364kcal | Carbohydrates: 37g | Protein: 16g | Fat: 19g | Saturated Fat: 3g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 9g | Sodium: 272mg | Potassium: 782mg | Fiber: 6g | Sugar: 3g | Vitamin A: 6335IU | Vitamin C: 50mg | Calcium: 123mg | Iron: 3mg